phaustin/quantecon-example/book/docs/numba.md

     return x
 ```

-Let\'s run this code and check that the fraction of time spent in the
+Let's run this code and check that the fraction of time spent in the
 low state is about 0.666

 ```{code-cell} ipython3